gofiber/recipes/csrf-with-session/README.md

 ```bash
 go run main.go
 ```
-Open your browser to and navigate to [localhost:3000](http://localhost:3000).
+Open your browser to and navigate to [127.0.0.1:8443](http://127.0.0.1:8443).

+### Accept the self-signed certificate warning and visit the site.

+In Chrome:

+- Click on "Advanced"
+- Click on "Proceed to 127.0.0.1:8443 (unsafe)"

+In Firefox:

+- Click on "Advanced"
+- Click on "Accept the Risk and Continue"

+In Safari:

+- Click on "Show Details"
+- Click on "visit this website"

+### Try to access the /protected page

 Login using one of the test accounts:
 * Username: `user1`